kemapak/code-kitchen/src/html-pdf-generator-embedder/README.md

 So this approach generates an URL on the fly and assign the corresponding tag this works for every browser.

 ## Installation
-- The examples do require Node JS, please make sure you have it install.
+- The examples do require Node.js, please make sure you have it install.
 - installation `npm install`

 ## Running examples